donadam2015/TradeItIosTicketSDKLib/README.md

     [TradeItTicketController showAccountsWithApiKey: @"tradeit-test-api-key" viewController: self onCompletion: nil];
     }

-##Launch the Promotional Broker Center
+##Launch the Promotional Broker Center.
+Any account opening revenues from the Broker Center will be shared with the app developper.
+Please contact TradeIt for more details

 <img src="https://www.trade.it/images/guide/broker_center.jpg" width="200">

-Before launching the Open Account screen, TradeIt needs to retrieve configuration data.
+Before launching the Broker Center, TradeIt needs to retrieve configuration data.
 For best performance, call the following method sometime before launching the screen:

     #import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>